Kibetke/TEDDY-XMD1/README.md

 ### ⚠️ Warning

 - **Do NOT copy, modify, or redistribute** this bot without **proper permission**.
-- 𝚻𝚰𝚳𝚴𝚫𝐒𝚫-𝚻𝚾𝚳𝐃 is an **open-source project**, but it is protected by its license and community standards.
+- 𝚻EDDY XMD is an **open-source project**, but it is protected by its license and community standards.
 - Give **proper credits** to the original authors and libraries used.
 - Any misuse or abuse of this bot is **strictly prohibited**.